cncf/toc/process/project_proposals.md

 * Applications to move levels is done in the form of a PR on the TOC repo
  * Who: Project
-* As prior applications are closed, the TOC select the next project from the backlog.
-TOC sponsor(s) is assigned and the project is moved to 'Due Diligence' or 'Active Review' on the project boards depending on which level is proposed.
+* As prior applications are closed, the TOC selects the next project from the backlog.
+A TOC sponsor(s) is assigned and the project is moved to 'Due Diligence' or 'Active Review' on the project boards depending on which level is proposed.
  * Who: TOC
 * Coordination with project on Due Diligence creation/refresh
  * Who: TOC Sponsor(s) and Project